-- Efforts to stop abusive lending practices should not prohibit responsible, though not conventional, loan products created to meet the diverse needs of consumers, such as lower income borrowers, borrowers in rural and underserved communities, or first-time homebuyers.
-These are products that help community banks meet credit needs and support economic development in many communities.
+- Efforts to protect consumers from abusive lending practices should not prohibit responsible, though unconventional, loan products created to meet the diverse needs of consumers, including lower-income borrowers, borrowers in rural and underserved communities, and first-time homebuyers.
+These products help community banks meet the unique credit needs of their customers and support economic development in many communities.

-- The accommodations made for community banks in the CFPB’s final rule implementing the “ability to repay” provisions of the Dodd-Frank Act are appropriate and necessary to ensure that community bank customers continue to have access to mortgage credit.
-ICBA urges the CFPB to eliminate the use of the “rural” and “underserved” designations for QM eligibility for community bank balloon mortgage loans held in portfolio.
-ICBA also urges the CFPB to increase the annual loan origination limitation for “small creditors” and not to include loans sold into the secondary market in determining whether a bank meets the limitation.
+- If the CFPB does not give community bank portfolio loans automatic QM safe harbor legal status, then ICBA urges it to eliminate the use of the “rural” and “underserved” designations for QM eligibility for community bank balloon mortgage loans held in portfolio.
+ICBA supports increasing the annual loan origination limitation for “small creditors” and excluding portfolio loans in determining whether a bank meets the limitation.

 - Community banks should be exempt from escrow requirements for loans held in portfolio.

 - ICBA strongly supports efforts by the CFPB to ensure community banks are prepared to implement the new integrated mortgage disclosure requirements under the Real Estate Settlement Procedures Act (Regulation X) and the Truth in Lending Act (Regulation Z) by the August 2015 compliance deadline.
 The CFPB should address implementation challenges, conduct compliance training, and provide written materials clarifying individual requirements under the new rules.